mx-2/3d-fix/Risen/README.md

 This fix makes the game "Risen" 3D vision ready.

 #####What is fixed:
-- Halos in always everything
+- Halos in almost everything
 - Skybox and stars
 - HUD moved to depth
 - Shadows